 When tragedy is about to strike, Satoru Fujinuma finds himself sent back several minutes before the accident occurs.
 The detached 29-year old manga artist has taken advantage of this powerful yet mysterious phenomenon, which he calls “Revival,” to save many lives.

-Satoru is wrongfully accused of murdering someone close to him, and he’s sent back in time 18 years.
-It turns out the murder may be connected to Kayo Hinazuki, a classmate Satoru hasn’t seen since they were kids.
+Satoru is wrongfully accused of taking the life of someone close to him, and he’s sent back in time 18 years.
+It turns out the loss of life may be connected to Kayo Hinazuki, a classmate Satoru hasn’t seen since they were kids.

 Nana Komatsu is a helpless, naïve 20-year-old who easily falls in love and becomes dependent.
 So she nursed ambitious dreams of removing herself from her provincial roots to find her true calling.
 Still, She ended up traveling with the humble reason of chasing after Shouji Endo, her current boyfriend.